syamsundar662/syamsundar662/README.md

 - Real-time device control using REST API and WebSocket.
 - Integrated Apple Sign-In, Google Sign-In, and phone SMS verification for authentication.

-**Onwords Smart Things**
-A smart home control application for managing lights, fans, ACs, and other devices.
-- Real-time control via MQTT for seamless communication.
-- UI/UX enhancements for improved user experience.
-- Designed and deployed Android & iOS home widgets and Siri Shortcuts for gate control.

-**MyOffice**
-An internal office management system with role-based access.
-- Implemented secure role-based authentication.
-- Maintained and improved features for better efficiency.
-- Enhanced UI/UX and fixed critical bugs.

 ---